liveoak-io/liveoak-example-ionic/README.md

 Running the application
 -----------------------
+If you're not familiar with the ionic framework, please go through its [getting started](http://ionicframework.com/getting-started/) or [documentation](http://ionicframework.com/docs/).
+You need to add relevant platforms and/or install emulators.
+Everything you need to know is in the ionic documentation.

 * Start your application the same way you would start any ionic application, i.e. after adding android platform and connecting your smart-phone through USB: